Skip to main content

 Should I claim through a link in a text message?

-It is safer to open GOV.UK yourself rather than rely on a link in an unexpected message, even if the wording looks convincing.
+No. It is safer to open GOV.UK yourself rather than use a link from an unexpected text, email, WhatsApp message or advert, even if the message looks convincing.